niharpatil/esenotes/docs/notes.md

 ![](img/trainingandtestMSE.png)

 - **Note:** Can't just minimize training MSE to minimize test MSE.
 Most learning models work to minimize training MSE, which does not guarantee a smallest test MSE (might overfit to data).
-Flexible methods tend to have a higher chance of "overfitting"  training data, resulting in a test MSE.
+Flexible methods tend to have a higher chance of "overfitting"  training data, resulting in a higher test MSE.

 ---